ALBERTA CO-OPERATIVE ENERGY - YOUR ENERGY CO-OP

 Variable (otherwise referred to as wholesale or floating) electricity rate:

-The load-weighted average flow-through of the wholesale market price for electricity plus a retail transaction fee.
+The load-weighted average flow-through of the wholesale market price for electricity plus a retail energy management rate.
 Your Variable electricity rate will change each billing period and includes cost of the profiled load shape assigned by the Distribution Company, line losses, unaccounted for energy, AESO energy marketing trading charges, uplift charges and any other costs directly incurred by ACE for the purchase of electricity from the Supplier at the AESO hourly price.
+The Variable Rate plan expiry date is intended primarily as an administrative tool.
+Prior to the expiry of a Variable Rate plan, you have the option to select another rate plan, otherwise you will be automatically defaulted to the Variable Rate plan.

 Variable electricity rate is calculated as follows: